 - In Box 1 you should check the box for Form 1.

-- In Box 2 you should put the trust name and the address where the items will be primarily stored.
+- In Box 2 you should put the name of your trust (exactly as it appears on the header of the trust document) and the mailing address for the location where the item will initially be stored.

 - In Box 3a you should put your full legal name and your home address.

 - In Box 3b you should put your telephone number.